Rubv86/Test_2/README.md

 # Test_2
-Is my first time testing what i now
+Is my first time testing what i know so far!